October 2017, Version 1.1

-This Policy is V1.0 and was last updated in September 2016.
+This Policy is V1.1 and was last updated in October 2017.
 It supersedes in full all and any previous versions.

 1. Requesting a Grant

-1.3 You can request Grants for specific projects (“Campaigns”) that deliver humanitarian aid (“Aid”).
-Examples of Aid we support include, but are not limited to, shelter, food, water, mother and baby care, medical supplies, clothes, shoes, heating, cooking and lighting, education, play (including sport), IT and mobile and Volunteer essentials such as warehousing and vehicles.
+1.2 Volunteers can request Grants for specific projects (“Campaigns”) that deliver humanitarian aid (“Aid”).
+Examples of Aid we support include, but are not limited to, food and water, shelter and clothing, communication and education.

-1.4 The minimum information you must provide is the value of the request and a description of the Aid (we recommend including information such as the country, city/camp, number of refugees it will help, their overall position, the demonstrable benefit it will deliver).
-If your request is timebound then please alert us to this as early as possible.
+1.3 The minimum information volunteers must provide is the value of the grant request, location including country and city/camp, a description of the Aid needed, how many refugees it will benefit and the consequences of not providing the aid.
+We also need a photo.
+If your request is especially urgent or in any way timebound then please alert us to this as early as possible.

-1.6 You must complete and submit one Campaign request per Grant sought.
-You can request funding for more than one Campaign at a time.
+1.4 Volunteers must complete and submit one grant request per project, but can submit more than one request at a time.

 2. Approving or Rejecting a Grant

-2.1 We will review all Grant requests and decide whether to accept or decline them.
-We are impartial.
+2.1 All Grant Applications are reviewed by our Board of Trustees to decide whether to accept or decline them.
+Our Trustees are impartial.
 We will be looking for evidence in each request of legitimate Aid being delivered and will also use judgement to determine the relativity of the value of the Grant requested versus the Aid proposed for delivery and number of people it is expected to benefit.

-2.2 We will review all Grant requests received since our last meeting at regular D4R Trustee meetings and advise Volunteers as soon as practicable once the decision is made.
+2.2 Trustees review all Grant requests received since the last meeting at regular D4R Trustee meetings and advise Volunteers as soon as practicable once the decision is made.
 If a Grant request is refused, then D4R will provide feedback to the requesting Volunteer(s).